Plaza de la Verdura: Outstanding buildings

 Coat of arms of the House of Juan Álvarez de Sotomayor.

 Since 1595, the house that presides over the square on the south side was the town's slaughterhouse and was known as the Macelo House.
 In 1888 it became the Factory of Light and was extensively renovated in the 20th and 21st centuries.
 It is now called Casa de la Luz and since its last renovation in 2010 has been the headquarters of Pontevedra Tourism.
 The house has three large glass arcades on the ground floor overlooking the square and a balcony at the top with three doors.

 On the west side of the square, the first house, at number 5, is that of the archdeacon of the Salnés, Juan Fernández de Sotomayor, and was later the home of the Marist Brothers.
 It preserves two large pointed arches on the sides of the arcades on the ground floor and a small Gothic pointed window with a small rose window on the south façade of the first floor, restored in 1975.
 On the façade facing the square, the house has a coat of arms between the balcony doors.
-After its renovation, the building will be used as tourist accommodation.
+After its renovation, the building is used as tourist accommodation.

 At the top of the square, on the east side, is the Enrique Eiras Puig pharmacy, dating from 1872.
 On its ceiling is an imposing painting of a half-naked woman accompanied by a group of angels and floral motifs, which reads Ars cum natura ad salutem conspirans (Art working with nature for health).